 Schlumberger’s net debt

-“Net debt” is defined as aggregate short and long-term debt less cash and cash equivalents.
-Schlumberger’s (SLB) net debt rose 65% in 1Q17—compared to 1Q16.
-Its net debt was ~$11.7 billion in 1Q17.
+A company’s net debt is its aggregate short and long-term debt less cash and cash equivalents.
+Schlumberger’s (SLB) net debt rose 16% in 3Q17—compared to 3Q16.
+Its net debt was ~$12.2 billion in 3Q17.
+Compared to 2Q17, Schlumberger’s net debt fell 3%.
+Read Which Oilfield Service Stocks Look Attractive in 4Q17? to learn more about top oilfield services companies’ debt.

-Schlumberger’s total debt fell ~12% in 1Q17—compared to last year.
-Cash and marketable securities fell 49% during the same period.
-Its net debt increased in the past year.
-Compared to 4Q16, its net debt rose 12%.
-In April 2016, Schlumberger acquired Cameron International.
-It paid Cameron International’s shareholders $2.8 billion in cash.
-As a result, Schlumberger’s cash balance was lower in the past year.
-Schlumberger’s net debt nearly doubled from 1Q15 until the end 1Q17.
+Schlumberger’s total debt fell ~19% in 3Q17—compared to 3Q16.
+Cash and marketable securities fell 54% during the same period.
+In effect, the net debt increased in the past year.
+In April 2016, Schlumberger acquired Cameron International and paid Cameron’s shareholders $2.8 billion in cash.
+It reduced Schlumberger’s cash balance in the past two years, while its net debt rose 73% from 1Q16 through 3Q17.

 Net debt for Schlumberger’s peers